 Our Diversity, Equity, and Inclusion, Advisor, Tierney Yates, always encourages us to name the thing in our messaging.
 Name the thing refers to naming the social, economic, and political systems that have created and maintained inequities in our society.

-While you name the thing, avoid associating or blaming these problems onto the people who experience them.
+While you name the thing, avoid associating or blaming these problems on the people who experience them.

 Acknowledge that individuals from different communities go through different experiences because of systemic inequities.
 Living as a black man who is gay is a different experience than living as a Latina who is straight.
-Intersectionality is key in understanding the different identities that we have as people, and how those identities impact us.
+Intersectionality is key to understanding the different identities we have as people and how those identities impact us.
 Each will experience inequity and racism differently.
-Honoring the differences allows people to be seen for who they are as an individual rather than as a category.
+Honoring these differences allows people to be seen for who they are as individuals rather than as categories.

-Once you recognize that your organization’s services and programs do impact people differently, this will allow you to tell stories in an authentic way through their voices while also prioritizing their identity.
+Once you recognize that your organization’s services and programs impact people differently, this will allow you to tell stories authentically through their voices while prioritizing their identity.
 It’s important that the lived experience of those you serve is acknowledged and uplifted.

 There’s no question that stories are essential to communicating the need for and success of your mission.
-They are assets for your organization, yes, but they belong to the protagonist first.
-Ask yourself these question before sharing:
+They are assets for your organization but also belong to the protagonist first.
+Ask yourself these questions before sharing:

-This is not the traditional way of writing nonprofit messaging and may feel uncomfortable.
-For a long time, the nonprofit sector hasn’t centered inclusivity at the forefront of their messaging.
+This is not the traditional way of writing nonprofit messaging, and it may feel uncomfortable.
+For a long time, the nonprofit sector hasn’t centered inclusivity at the forefront of its messaging.
 Fortunately, the sector is becoming increasingly aware of the need to tell stories that are equitable and anti-racist.